jiaming2li/Character_Collectibles/CONTRIBUTING.md

-# Contributing to IP Plush Hub
+# Contributing to Character Collectibles

-Thank you for your interest in contributing to IP Plush Hub!
+Thank you for your interest in contributing to Character Collectibles!
 We welcome contributions from everyone.

 ## 🚀 Getting Started